Industry placements combined with financial support sold Caitlin on studying at UTS.

 Women in Engineering and IT (WiEIT) Cooperative Scholarship recipient

-Valuable industry experience
+Gain industry experience at UTS

 Hearing positive accounts from peers who had received the scholarship further motivated her to apply.
 "I knew a couple of students who had got it a year prior and were loving it," Caitlin says.